Phil's World Pub Guides - Greater Manchester, UK

 STALYBRIDGE

-Q Inn This rather nice pub has two rooms partially knocked through.
+Q This rather nice pub has two rooms partially knocked through.
 The decor is bare brick and bare floorboards.
 Five handpumps serve mainly Hydes brews, plus the rather nice house beer - Q X.S.B.

 Last visited November 2002.